sgorgun/linked-list-task-python/README_short.md

-# Linked List (Python)
+# Linked List

+## Purpose

-Set of programming assignments that are designed to test knowledge of linked list data structure.
+The coding exercises are designed to test knowledge of the following concepts:

-## Problem 1: Create Linked List using a given array of values
+* Basic data structure for linked list elements
+* Linked list operations

+## Overview

+The coding exercises cover the following practical problems:
-Given an array of values, return a linked list with all the values (its head element).
+* Creating a linked list using given values

-## Problem 2: Remove Linked List elements by value
+* Removing elements from a linked list by value

-Given the `head` of a linked list and an integer `value`, remove all the nodes of the linked list that has `LinkedListNode.value == value`, and return *the new head*.

-## Problem 3: Reverse a given Linked List

-Given the `head` of a linked list, reverse the list, and return the reversed list's head.

-## Problem 4: Find the middle node of a given linked list
+* Reversing a linked list

-Given the `head` of a linked list, return *the middle node of the linked list*.
+* Finding the middle element of a linked list